gardener/gardener/docs/extensions/logging-and-monitoring.md

 ##### Plutono Dashboards

 A [Plutono](https://github.com/credativ/plutono) instance is deployed by `gardenlet` into the shoot cluster's namespace for visualizing monitoring metrics and logs via dashboards.
-In order to provide custom dashboards, create a `ConfigMap` labelled with `dashboard.monitoring.gardener.cloud/shoot=true` that contains the respective JSON documents, for example:
+In order to provide custom dashboards, create a `ConfigMap` in the shoot cluster's namespace labelled with `dashboard.monitoring.gardener.cloud/shoot=true` that contains the respective JSON documents, for example:

 ```yaml
 apiVersion: v1